kiptoobarchok/alx-system_engineering-devops/0x06-regular_expressions/README.md

 # Regular expression

 ## Concept
-For this project, we expect you to look at this 'concept':
+For this project, we expect you to look at this <concept>:

 [Regular Expression](https://intranet.alxswe.com/concepts/29)